-2. Procedures for Administrative Review of Assessment of Civil Penalties Under ERISA Section 502(c)(7)-§ 2570.130 et seq.
+Procedures for Assessment of Civil Penalties Under ERISA Section 502(c)(7)-§ 2570.130 et seq.

-The interim rules added to part 2570, Subpart G, section 2570.130 through section 2570.141, to establish procedures for hearings before an Administrative Law Judge (ALJ) with respect to assessment by the Department of a civil penalty under ERISA section 502(c)(7), and for appealing an ALJ decision to the Secretary or his or her delegate.
+Section 2570.130 et seq., establishes procedures for hearings before an Administrative Law Judge (ALJ) with respect to assessment by the Department of a civil penalty under ERISA section 502(c)(7), and for appealing an ALJ decision to the Secretary or her delegate.
 With regard to such procedures, the Secretary has established the Pension and Welfare Benefits Administration (PWBA) within the Department for purposes of carrying out most of the Secretary's responsibilities under ERISA.
 See Secretary's Order 1-87, 52 FR 13139 (April 27, 1987).
-The Department received no comments on these procedural rules, and, therefore, the final rules are issued without change from the interim rules.